-A transition to retirement (TTR) pension lets you access up to 10% of your super each financial year while you're still working.
-It's a type of account-based pension or retirement income stream for people aged under 65.
+A transition to retirement (TTR) pension lets you access up to 10% of your TTR account balance each financial year while you're still working.
+It's a type of account-based pension or income stream for people aged under 65.

 Our Transition to Retirement Income account might help you manage things like: